After combined decades of experience in real estate, the home buying process has become a part of who we are. Today, we want to share our experience.

 Moving companies can move you from your old place into your new home.
 Or you can grab some friends, rent a truck and go for it.

-Once you are moved in, it is really time to celebrate — just make sure you invite me.
+Once you are moved in, it is really time to celebrate — just make sure you invite us over.

 Maintaining Your Home